tcassar/settle/write_up/Design.md

 ```

-With all of the components having been designed, it is possible to integrate the process entirely.
+With all the components having been designed, it is possible to integrate the process entirely.
 The `Simplify` class has one method: `simplify_debt(graph: FlowGraph)`.
 This combines all of what is above into my user-defined algorithm to simplify the graph as a whole.
 Again, this algorithm works exactly as laid out in the analysis section.

 For every edge in the graph, a max-flow is run between the nodes at either end of the edge.
 This changes the state of the graph, as augmenting the flow through the graph has the possibility of changing the flow on each edge / residual edge.

 After the max-flow is run, an edge is added to the clean graph with a weight of the max-flow, and the `adjust_edges()` method is run on the 'initial' graph (initial in inverted commas because, of course, its state will have been changed by the algorithm.
-Calling it 'initial' just differentiates it from the clean graph that I building along the way).
+Calling it 'initial' just differentiates it from the clean graph that I'm building along the way).

 This process should continue until there are no more edges in the 'initial' graph.